Music of Florence: State patronage

+Corporate patronage

 In Florence, the guilds were responsible for the upkeep and business of the Florence Cathedral, and the Florence Baptistery.
 Particularly, the Arte della lana, the wool guild, was responsible for the cathedral, and the Arte della calimala, the cloth guild, for the Baptistry.
 In addition to other responsibilities, these guilds oversaw the establishment and maintenance of the chapel that sang for services at these two institutions, as well as later at Santissima Anunnziata.
 A chapel was established as early as 1438, although polyphonic music had been performed at the cathedral for at least thirty years prior.
 It is believed that the Medici were responsible for, or at least involved in, the creation and continuation of the polyphonic chapel in Florence.

 Cosimo de' Medici is credited with arranging the creation of the chapel, not because of documents supporting this, but rather because his name does not appear in any of the documents surrounding the chapel's founding, but as such a prominent figure, it seems unlikely he would not have been involved in the process.
 Further, when the chapel was disbanded at some point between 1458 and 1464, Cosimo was given the authority to reestablish a chapel with his own funds.
 During the period of Savonarola's influence, from about 1493–1498, the chapel was disbanded again.
 However, polyphonic music was returned to the cathedral soon after Savonarola's arrest; records show musicians were engaged to perform by April 27, 1498.
 The chapel was reestablished by December 1, 1501.
-It is important to note that the chapel was restored in 1501 during the Medici's exile from Florence.
+The chapel was restored in 1501 during the Medici's exile from Florence.
 It is clear, then, that other forces in Florence besides the Medici were concerned with the chapel.
 In addition to patronage of the chapels, certain of the guilds also provided support for some of the confraternities in Florence, which performed laude.